my1396/R-Notes/0103-RStudio-VSCode.Rmd

      Not recommended to save as PNG as the resolution is low.

      Use `ggsave("plot.png", dpi = 300)` instead to save high-resolution plots.

-- `hgd_close()` will clear all plots.

-  Note that this won't close the viewer automatically for you.
-You can close the viewer manually by clicking the "x" button on the top right corner of the viewer window.

-  But the next time you call `plot`, you will see all historical plots are gone.

-  Otherwise, if you click the "x" button directly, the viewer will be closed, but all historical plots are still there.
-You can call `plot` again to see the previous plots.

 --------------------------------------------------------------------------------